 The vast majority of people find Adderall addictive.
 Most people quickly build up a tolerance to Adderall – after 2-3 weeks, they find they need to use more to get the same ‘buzz’.

 People also find that they begin to find it hard to function when not using Adderall, just like with every other amphetamine.
 The ‘low’ that follows an Adderall high can be debilitating.
 The Adderall “hangover” can cause symptoms of depression and anxiety, as well as a range of physical symptoms.

 So, uses are often tempted to just keep taking Adderall to avoid these comedowns and hangovers.
 Like all amphetamines, Adderall is addictive.
 Extremely addictive.
-This is why we recommend using natural nootropics as Adderall alternatives.
+This is why we recommend using a natural nootropic as an Adderall alternative.
 Natural brain supplements are generally not addictive and they do not usually cause side effects.
 That said, some common Adderall alternatives like caffeine are addictive.

 Can you get non-prescription Adderall?

 No. Adderall is made up of amphetamine salts.
 To our knowledge, there is no way to legally obtain Adderall without a prescription.
 There is also no such thing as a non-prescription Adderall.
 There are natural Adderall replacements and alternatives, but they are not Adderall.